Area4949/ha-cogo_plus/README.md

 ## Custom Templates Macros
 This solution to support multiple "zone" shapes is to utilize the 'Home Assistant - Reusing templates system' (https://www.home-assistant.io/docs/configuration/templating/#reusing-templates).

-## No 'Front End' is currently provided.
-The current version of this 'add-on' does not have a front end to help in defining the zone shapes.

 ## cogo_plus_macros.jinja
 This is the support file that contains all the math functions to support the various zone shapes.
 Shapes currently supported: